 Get cheap health insurance rates by easily comparing the best private and Marketplace prices in your area.
 Review all available plans and search for doctors, hospitals, and covered prescription drugs.
 You're just minutes away from finding the most affordable medical plans for individuals, families, the self employed, Seniors, and small business owners.
-The online quotes we provide are free, and our 40 years of unbiased recommendations, expertise and experience ensure you receive the best prices and you will be able to easily shop and enroll online.
+The online quotes we provide are free, and our 40 years of unbiased recommendations, expertise and experience ensure you receive the best 2025 prices and you will be able to easily shop and enroll online.

 You can always view options from multiple companies in your area 24/7, and many low-cost budget options are offered.
 Short-term, student, business, and Senior Medigap plans are also available with PPO, HMO,and EPO networks.
 Non-Obamacare options are offered at all times throughout the year, including inexpensive short-term temporary coverage.
 Medicare plans are offered for persons age 65 and above, including Supplement, Part D prescription drug, and Advantage options.
 Senior coverage also covers pre-existing conditions and has a specific Open Enrollment period.
+Many ancillary benefits are offered, including dental, vision, and hearing.

-During Open Enrollment, 2024 subsidized plans are available from top-rated companies along with Medicaid/Chip options, depending on your household income and size.
-Both before and after Open Enrollment, special exceptions are offered if you lose qualified coverage, have a baby, move to a different area, get divorced, or qualify for many other situations.
+During Open Enrollment, 2025 subsidized plans are available from top-rated companies along with Medicaid/Chip options, depending on your household income and size.
+Both before and after Open Enrollment, special exceptions (SEP) are offered if you lose qualified coverage, have a baby, move to a different area, get divorced, or qualify for many other situations.
 You can also obtain affordable coverage "outside" of the Marketplace, where the number of available network providers (doctors, specialists, hospitals, Urgent-Care, and other facilities) is often larger.
 Policies are offered for every budget, and with each enrollment, you may keep an existing plan or select a new option.

 Note: Newborns can obtain guaranteed coverage at any time of the year, regardless of any existing conditions or pending surgery.
 A "special life event" allows you to qualify for an SEP.
 Immunizations and well-visits are covered, along with any type of juvenile sickness or illness.
 A newborn can also be covered under a parent's Group policy provided by their employer.
 COBRA, if available, provides coverage for adults and children.
 Although prices are high, pre-existing conditions are covered and benefits match the coverage you had through the employer.
 Dental, hearing, and vision benefits can typically be retained.